Bushpig: Description

 Adult bushpigs stand from 66 to 100 cm at the shoulder, and mature boars can reach a weight of 150 kg, although 60 to 80 kg is more common.
 Sows are 45 to 70 kg.
 They resemble the domestic pig, and can be identified by their pointed, tufted ears and face mask.

-Bushpigs vary in hair colour and skin colour over their range, southern koiropotamus and nyasae populations are dark reddish, sometimes almost black.
+Bushpigs vary in hair colour and skin colour over their range.
+Southern koiropotamus and nyasae populations are dark reddish, sometimes almost black.
 The coat colour darkens with age.
-Their heads have a 'face mask' with a contrasting pattern of blackish to dark brown and white to dark grey markings, or may sometimes be completely whitish.
+Their heads may have a 'face mask' with a contrasting pattern of blackish to dark brown and white to dark grey markings, or may sometimes be completely whitish.
 The ears have tassels of long hairs.
 Their very sharp tusks are fairly short and inconspicuous.
-Unlike warthogs, bushpigs run with their long and thin tails down.
+Unlike warthogs, bushpigs run with their long, thin tails held downward.

-Males are normally larger than females.
+Males are typically larger than females.
 Old males develop two warts on their snout.
 Piglets are born with pale yellowish longitudinal stripes on a dark brown background; these soon disappear and the coat becomes reddish brown, with a black and white dorsal crest in both sexes.
 This mane bristles when the animal becomes agitated.